vkoul/OnlineCourses/Learning goals.md

 [Twitter :bird:](https://twitter.com/vikesh_koul)
 [Linkedin :postbox:](https://www.linkedin.com/in/vikeshkoul/)

-- Become a pro in Python programming language
+- Become a pro in Python :snake: programming language
 - Ability to write ML and Stats algos from scratch in Python

+I have noted down resources which will help me master the different aspects of ML.
+This is an exhaustive list and right now it is concerned with introductory ML stuff.
+It contains both paid and free resources.
+Attempting to do all of them will take many months/years.
+Learners can focus on the ones which look interesting to them.

 ## Hands on Courses

 ### Yandex Practicum
 - [ ]  Data Analyst track
-- [ ]  Data Scientist track
+- [ ]  Data Scientist track - Ongoing

 ### Kaggle Courses
 - [ ]  Pandas